KSP-KOS/KOS/doc/source/structures/orbits/orbit.rst

     to the patch following the current orbit, but rather may be chained to multiple patch transitions.
 The number of patches depends on your conic patches setting in your **Kerbal Space Program** Settings.cfg file.

+.. attribute:: Orbit:ETA

+    :type: :struct:`OrbitEta`
+    :access: Get only

+    Returns the :struct:`OrbitEta` object that lets you access the number of seconds to important events in this orbit (periapsis, apoapsis, and transition to next orbit).

 .. attribute:: Orbit:HASNEXTPATCH